 Image courtesy of: Oculus

-A number of customers have taken to social media to express their disappoint and frustration with the delays of their order.
+A number of customers have taken to social media to express their disappointment and frustration with the delays in their orders.
 As detailed on Reddit, one customer who pre-ordered the Rift less than two hours after it was available has now been told their estimated shipping date is between June 13th-23rd.

 “Kickstarter Backers, we’re changing your Order History to show “TBD” instead of the date as that date was applicable to the time in which we imported the orders.
 We’ve already fulfilled a large number of the orders and more are being fulfilled on a regular cadence.
 Your Rifts are from a different allocation.”

 According to Oculus, the company is delivering Rifts on a daily basis and is focused on getting as many Rifts out the door as quickly as possible to all its customers.
 Hopefully, for all those frustrated pre-order customers out there, the long wait will be totally worth it.